 As the daughter of Chris and Erin, Elise has grown up without ever consuming animal products.
 She has also grown up surrounded by animals.
 Indeed, handling animals from dogs, cats, rats, turtles, snakes, cows, and horses is simply second nature to her.
 As a younger kid, she developed a penchant for rescuing rats while also working with horses, taking karate, doing gymnastics, and going to school.
 Chris and Erin tried to be the voice of reason in this case, but like her parents, she's also not great at listening.

 Being a teenager, social media is also second nature to her.
-So, she helps the sanctuary out on the social media front, and volunteers during events and tours.
+So, she helps the sanctuary out on the social media front and works part time as an animal caretaker.

-When not surrounded by animals, Elise is a competitive gymnast and multi-instrumentalist who specializes in bass guitar.
-However, she can never really escape it--she is constantly pulling all variety of animal fur off her leotards and her acoustic guitar is filled with dog and cat hair.
+When not surrounded by animals, Elise trains in the aerial arts and plays multiple instruments, with a specialty in bass guitar.
+However, she can never really escape it--she is constantly pulling animal fur off her leotards and her acoustic guitar is filled with dog and cat hair.